Reasoning Around Paradox with Grounded Deduction: Propositional deduction in

 From these rules and boolean case analysis we can in turn derive the more traditional inference rules for negation introduction and elimination, respectively:

-The first rule requires a chain of reasoning leading from the hypothetical judgment `$a \jtrue$' to a proof of an arbitrary term $b$ used only in this premise: \ie a proof that if $a$ is true then anything is provable.
+The first rule requires a chain of reasoning leading from the hypothetical judgment `$a \jtrue$' to a proof of an arbitrary term $c$ used only in this premise: \ie a proof that if $a$ is true then anything is provable.
 Simply taking $b$ to be `$\neg a$' converts this rule into the earlier one for `$\neg a \jtrue$'.

 The second rule similarly derives a proof of an arbitrary term $b$ from the contradictory premises of both $\neg a$ and $a$.
-We derive this rule by applying case analysis rule \irl{boolE}, and using the contradictory assumptions $\neg a$ and $a$ to discharge the hypothetical premises in both cases.
+We derive this rule using elimination rule \irl{{\neg}E2} above and the non-contradiction rule \irl{falseE} from \cref{sec:truth}.

 Finally we derive the most concise of the standard rules for proof by contradiction, namely double-negation introduction and elimination, as a bidirectional rule:

 This formulation needs no `$a \jbool$' premise because the typing rules above imply that $\neg \neg a$, $\neg a$, and $a$ are all boolean provided that any one of them is boolean.
 We can then derive this rule from those above by contradiction.